Tencent Music misses first-quarter revenue estimates, shares fall

-(Reuters) - China’s Tencent Music Entertainment Group (TME.N) missed Wall Street estimates for quarterly revenue on Monday as the coronavirus crisis impacted the company’s social entertainment services business, sending its shares down more than 3% in extended trade.
+(Reuters) - China’s Tencent Music Entertainment Group (TME.N) missed Wall Street estimates for quarterly revenue on Monday as the COVID-19 pandemic impacted the company’s social entertainment services business, sending its shares down 4.5% in extended trade.

+Unlike peers such as Spotify Technology SA (SPOT.N), which is also a stakeholder in Tencent Music, the company generates only a fraction of revenue from music subscription packages, and instead relies heavily on services popular in China such as online karaoke and live streaming.

-Monthly average revenue per paying user from its social entertainment services fell 12.9% to 111.1 yuan ($15.65).
+Monthly average revenue per paying user from its social entertainment services, which include karaoke platform “WeSing”, “Kugou Live” and “Kuwo Live,” where users can live-stream music performances and concerts, fell 12.9% to 111.1 yuan ($15.65).
 It reported 256 million users for the segment during the quarter, a rise of 13.3% from a year earlier.

 “While acknowledging the impact on our social entertainment services from the COVID-19 pandemic, we have started to see a moderate recovery recently,” Chief Executive Officer Cussion Pang said in a statement.